yorku-ease/Model-Driven-Epidemiology/AI-ASSISTED MODEL-DRIVEN EPIDEMIOLOGY/README.md

 # AI-Assisted Model-Driven Epidemiology

 A comprehensive framework for analyzing, extracting, and validating compartmental epidemiological models from scientific papers using AI assistance.
-The framework progresses through three phases: structural analysis of reference models, automated LLM-driven extraction from papers, and RAG-based gap filling with gold-standard validation.
+The framework progresses through three phases: structural analysis of reference models, automated LLM-driven extraction from papers, and Rule-Based Retrieval gap filling with gold-standard validation.

 ## Project Overview